bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:02:38

-Yeah, so in the initial version of Bitcoin, Satoshi announced it on the mailing list and said, well if you want to send somebody some coins, you just enter their IP address and then it'll exchange, I guess, an address to send it to.
+so in the initial version of Bitcoin, Satoshi announced it on the mailing list and said, well if you want to send somebody some coins, you just enter their IP address and then it'll exchange, I guess, an address to send it to.

 Aaron Van Wirdum: 00:02:51

-Yeah, so it was actually possible to send Bitcoins to people's IP addresses.
+so it was actually possible to send Bitcoins to people's IP addresses.
 I don't think that's possible anymore.
 That's not in any of the code.

 Sjors Provoost: 00:02:58

 I don't think so either.
-I haven't seen it.
-Yeah, because the other way is that you just get an address to send to, and then it goes to the blockchain.
+I haven't seen it. because the other way is that you just get an address to send to, and then it goes to the blockchain.
 And because the other side is checking the blockchain also, it'll show up.

 Aaron Van Wirdum: 00:03:10

-Yeah.
 Well, that's actually not how it works at all.
 But we're going to explain it now, I think.
-Yep.
 Let's go.
 Okay.
 First of all, Sjors, when you send Bitcoin to someone, what do you actually do?
 What happens?

 Sjors Provoost: 00:03:22

 Well, you're creating a transaction that has a bunch of inputs, and it has an output.
 And that output describes who can spend it.
-Yeah.
-Right?
 So you could say anybody can spend this, That's not a good idea.
 We talked about that in an earlier episode.
 So what you do is you put a constraint on it.
 And the very first version of that constraint was he or she who has this public key can spend the coins.
 So that's called pay to public key.

 Aaron Van Wirdum: 00:03:49

-Yes, exactly.
-So, and then we just mentioned this IP example.
+then we just mentioned this IP example.
 So what actually happened was you would connect to someone's IP.
 I don't know the nitty-gritty details, but in general, you would connect to someone's IP and you'd ask for a public public key and that person would give you the public key and I think that's what you send the bitcoins to.

 Sjors Provoost: 00:04:08